Last verified: 5 days ago

 What it does

-Alfalfa is a flowering legume plant that has been used in traditional medicine for centuries.
-It is naturally rich in vitamins K, C, and several B vitamins, along with minerals like calcium,...
+Organic alfalfa is a flowering legume plant whose leaves, sprouts, and seeds are used as a dietary supplement.
+It is naturally rich in vitamins K, C, and several B vitamins, along with minerals...

 -